pagkly/Zed/Investopedia3/Microfinance Definition.md

 Because many applicants cannot offer collateral, microlenders often pool borrowers together as a buffer.
 After receiving loans, recipients repay their debts together.
 Because the success of the program depends on everyone's contributions, this creates a form of peer pressure that can help to ensure repayment.

 For example, if an individual is having trouble using his or her money to start a business, that person can seek help from other group members or from the loan officer.
-Through repayment, loan recipients start to develop a good [credit history](https://www.investopedia.com/terms/c/credit-history.asp), which allows them to obtain larger loans in the future.
+Through repayment, loan recipients start to develop a good [[credit history]](https://www.investopedia.com/terms/c/credit-history.asp), which allows them to obtain larger loans in the future.

 Interestingly, although these borrowers often qualify as very poor, repayment amounts on microloans are often actually higher than the average repayment rate on more conventional forms of financing.
 For example, the microfinancing institution Opportunity International reported repayment rates of approximately 99 percent in 2019.